irc-developer/lorcana-reglas/01_Reglas/11. Casos de ejemplo y aclaraciones/Interacciones/Daisy Duck.md

 	 `they put it on the bottom of their deck`
 `}`

 Aunque no hay reglas que soporten esto.
 Tampoco hay aclaración oficial.
+Todo esto es aplicable también para cartas como [[Set  6 - Cartas#Oswald - The Lucky Rabbit]]
 ### Reglas implicadas:
 -